 Conventional loan types include the following:

-- Sub-prime loans – Loans offered at a higher rate to people who don’t qualify for prime rate loans.
+- Sub-prime loans: Loans offered at a higher rate to people who don’t qualify for prime rate loans.

-- Flexibility – Conventional loans are offered by almost all lenders and can be used to purchase any type of property (condos, townhomes, secondary homes, investment properties, etc.).
+- Flexibility: Conventional loans are offered by almost all lenders and can be used to purchase any type of property (condos, townhomes, secondary homes, investment properties, etc.).

-Is a Conventional mortgage the right loan for me?
+Is a conventional mortgage right for you?